WimCasteels/pandas/README.md

 - Keep a regular eye on your costs in the `Cost analysis` service under the `Cost management`.

     ![](./images/cost.png)

+### Using VS Code to connect to your VM with SSH

+1. Open VS Code.

 ### Cloning the repo to your VM